 MECHANICVILLE - Paul H. McDonald, 90, of 80 Dewey Avenue, passed away peacefully on Thursday, October 3rd, after a brief illness, at Schuyler Ridge Residential Healthcare.

-To send flowers in memory of Paul Herbert McDonald, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Paul Herbert McDonald, please visit our Heartfelt Sympathies Store.

 Born in Cambridge, New York, on June 4, 1929, Paul was the son of the late Bernard Cleveland McDonald and Mary Rose Griffin.
 Paul was a graduate of Greenwich Senior High School and attended a technical school in New York City before enlisting in the Armed Services in 1950.
 He was stationed in Germany and served honorably as a medic in the U.S. Army.
 After completing his service, he returned to New York and began working at General Electric / Knolls Atomic Power Laboratory in Schenectady.
 He stayed employed there for over 40 years retiring at the age of 62.